lammps/lammps/doc/src/fix_bond_react.rst

-   N *edgeIDs* = # of edge atoms N in the pre-reacted molecule template N *deleteIDs* = # of atoms N that are specified for deletion N *customIDs* = # of atoms N that are specified for a custom update N *constraints* = # of specified reaction constraints N
+   N *edgeIDs* = # of edge atoms N in the pre-reacted molecule template N *deleteIDs* = # of atoms N that are specified for deletion N *chiralIDs* = # of specified chiral centers N
+   N *customIDs* = # of atoms N that are specified for a custom update N *constraints* = # of specified reaction constraints N

-The body of the map file contains two mandatory sections and four optional sections.
+The body of the map file contains two mandatory sections and five optional sections.
 The first mandatory section begins with the keyword 'BondingIDs' and lists the atom IDs of the bonding atom pair in the pre-reacted molecule template.
 The second mandatory section begins